charlesmayesquivel-max/FINAL_PROJECT-Java_Portfolio/Laboratory Activity # 5 Modeling a School Management System/ReadMe.md

-Modeling a School Management System (TeacherStudentAssignment.java) Description
+# Modeling a School Management System (TeacherStudentAssignment.java)

+## Description

-This activity is a Java console-based application that models a simple School Management System using Object-Oriented Programming (OOP) principles.
-It demonstrates how real-world school entities such as students, teachers, and courses can be represented through classes and relationships.
+This activity is a **Java console-based application** that models a simple **School Management System** using **Object-Oriented Programming (OOP) principles**.
+It demonstrates how real-world school entities such as persons, students, teachers, and courses can be represented using classes and object relationships.

-The program focuses on applying inheritance (IS-A relationship) and aggregation (HAS-A relationship), along with constructors, method overriding, and the use of object arrays.
+The program is designed to reinforce **core OOP concepts**, including inheritance, aggregation, constructors, method reuse through the `super` keyword, and structured data representation using object arrays.

-Codebase Overview
+## Codebase Overview

-This project is implemented in a single Java file named TeacherStudentAssignment.java.
+This project is implemented entirely in a single file named `TeacherStudentAssignment.java`.

-TeacherStudentAssignment (Main Class)
+* **TeacherStudentAssignment (Main Class)**
-Contains the main method where objects are created and program execution begins.
+  Contains the `main` method and controls the overall execution of the program.

-Key Components
+### Key Components

-Base Class
+* **Base Class**

-Person – represents a general person with common attributes such as name, age, and gender.
+  * `Person` – represents a general person with common attributes such as name, age, and gender.

-Derived Classes
+* **Derived Classes**

-Student – extends Person and adds a student ID.
+  * `Student` – extends `Person` and adds a student ID.

-Teacher – extends Person and represents a teacher assigned to multiple courses.
+  * `Teacher` – extends `Person` and represents a teacher assigned to multiple courses.

-Aggregated Class
+* **Aggregated Class**

-Course – represents a course handled by a teacher (HAS-A relationship).
+  * `Course` – represents a course handled by a teacher, demonstrating a HAS-A relationship.

-Object Relationships
-The system demonstrates:
+* **Object Relationships**
+  The application demonstrates the following relationships:

-Inheritance – Student and Teacher inherit from Person
+  * **Inheritance (IS-A)** – `Student` and `Teacher` inherit from `Person`

-Aggregation – Teacher contains an array of Course objects
+  * **Aggregation (HAS-A)** – `Teacher` maintains an array of `Course` objects

-Output Display
+* **Output Display**
-Each class includes display methods that output formatted information to the console.
+  Each class contains display methods that output formatted information to the console.

-How to Run the Project
+## How to Run the Project

-Ensure you have Java JDK 8 or later installed.
+1. Ensure you have **Java JDK 8 or later** installed.

-Save the file as:
+2. Save the file as:

 TeacherStudentAssignment.java

+markdown
+Copy code
-Open a terminal or command prompt in the file directory.
+3. Open a terminal or command prompt in the file directory.

-Compile the program:
+4. Compile the program:

 javac TeacherStudentAssignment.java
 Run the program:

+Copy code
 java TeacherStudentAssignment
 View the displayed student, teacher, and course information in the console.

-Author
+## Author
 Charles May T. Esquivel

 BSCS-2D

-Notes
+## Notes
 This project is console-based and does not require user input.

-The activity emphasizes OOP concepts rather than data persistence.
+The system focuses on demonstrating object relationships rather than user interaction.

-Designed for academic and learning purposes to reinforce Java class relationships.
+This activity is intended for educational and learning purposes.